gozu52/PokemonWordleSuggestion/README.md

 Change function
 ・Support for full-width characters
 ・Support for special characters ,the sonant mark (dakuten), P-sound consonant mark (handakuten), geminate consonant (sokuon) and contracted sound (youon)
 ・From all suggestions, weight the list of suggestions and suggest the top five
+・Input checker

 ver 3 (2022/02/26)
 Addition one function